 - They personalised the email with my name and even personalised the images in the survey based on the location where we had stayed.
 Nice.

-- It arrived after I had time to return form my trip.
+- It arrived after I had time to returned from my trip.

 Umm… that’s about it for the upside.
 On the downside we have: